PhilippMundhenk/Policy-based-FlexRay-Scheduling/README.md

 # Policy-based-FlexRay-Scheduling
 This is a scheduling approach for FlexRay.
 A virtual communication layer allows priority-based scheduling in the FlexRay static segment.
-See [References](#References) for details.
+See [Reference](#Reference) for details.

 ## Requirements
 - The integrated ILP approach requires [SAT4J](http://www.sat4j.org/).